draggsconnor/BlipKit/manual/effects.md

 layout: doc
 title: Effects
 order: 40
+description: Effects are used to 'animate' certain track attributes.
 ---

 Effects are used to "animate" certain track attributes. *Slide* effects "slide" their corresponding track attribute to a new value within a given time (e.g. *portamento* which slides to a new note). *Interval* effects periodicaly lower and/or raise their attribute values by a given amount and interval (e.g. *tremolo* which reduces the volume periodically).
 Time periods are specified in number of [ticks](../clocks-and-dividers/).